JoshData/alexa-transit-times/README.md

 >
 > *At MASSACHUSETTS avenue northwest and G street northwest a 96 arrives in 7 minutes.
 Then a 96 arrives in 23 minutes.*

+The skill looks for and saves the best routes for your trip at the time you add the trip.
+If there are relevant bus routes that aren't running when you add the trip, they won't be listed for you when you ask the skill for the next arrival times.

 ## Trip management

 After adding one or more trips, you can list, remove, or learn more about your saved trips.